How Much Weight Can A Horse Carry? (With Charts)

 According to the NIDDK (National Institute of Diabetes and Digestive and Kidney Diseases), the term overweight means a bodyweight that is greater than a normal healthy weight for your particular height.
 If you take this into account, along with the fact that an average American woman (5 feet 4 inches in height) weighs 170.6 pounds and a typical American man (5 feet 9 inches in height) weighs 197.9 pounds then a person weighing a little over either of those weights could ride most horses without hurting them.

 The conclusion we can draw from this is that if somebody is a little bit overweight then they’ll have no trouble riding most horses.
 The problem arises when they’re around double the weight of the average woman.
-At this weight (approximately 341.2 pounds) they’re bordering on what’s is acceptable.
-Anything over 360 pounds may, by some people, be considered cruel.
+At this weight (approximately 341.2 pounds) they’re bordering on what’s acceptable.
+For a person weighing over 360 pounds to ride any horse may, by some people, even be considered cruel.

 When considering a horse riders weight you should also include the tack

-Can you ride a horse if you weight 300 pounds?
+Can you ride a horse if you weigh 300 pounds?

-While you might think that 300 pounds is too heavy for any horse to carry, especially when you consider this doesn’t include the weight of the tack but there are a few breeds that can carry such a rider.
+While you might think that 300 pounds is too heavy for any horse to carry, especially when you consider this doesn’t include the weight of the tack, there are a few breeds that can carry such a rider.

-If you take the 15% rule into account then breeds with an ideal weight of 2000 pounds or more would be able to carry this sort of rider.
-Breeds such as the Percheron, Clydesdale, and Shire Horse would all be ideal for a 300 pound rider.
-Not only do they have the weight (and the strength) but they have very round backs and long strides so are extremely comfortable to ride.
+If you take the 15% rule into account then breeds with an ideal weight of 2000 pounds or more would be able to carry a 300 lb rider.
+Breeds such as the Percheron, Clydesdale, and Shire Horse would all be ideal for a 300-pound rider.
+Not only do they have the weight (and the strength) but they have very round backs and long strides so they’re extremely comfortable to ride.

-How much is too heavy for a horse?
+How much weight is too heavy for a horse?

 People often think that a horse is capable of carrying any amount of weight but, while horses are amongst the strongest of animals (in terms of the weight they can carry in relation to their size) there is a limit to the weight a single horse is able to safely (and comfortably) carry.